The Raven Cycle: Orla

 Orla is Jimi's daughter and Maura Sargent's niece.
-She is beautiful and knows it and has a knowledge of almost all town gossip.
-She has an endless string of ex-lovers and is self-confident and social.
+She is beautiful and knows it, and she has a knowledge of almost all town gossip.
+She has an endless string of ex-lovers, and is self-confident and social.

 Jimi

 Jimi is Orla's mother and Blue's aunt.
 Her psychic specialty is in spiritual harmony and cleansing bad energy.
 She is peaceful and easygoing, but a very minor character.

 Artemus

-One of Glendower's followers and Blue's biological father.
+Artemus is one of Glendower's magicians and followers, and is the biological father of Blue Sargent.
 Blue had never met him until she found and rescued him from the cave underneath Cabeswater.
 At 300 Fox Way, he shuts himself in a closet because he is terrified of Gwenllian.
+He reveals himself to be a "Tir e e'lintes," a tree person, and reveals that he can speak the puzzle box language.
+After being chased outside by Gwenllian, he hides inside the beech tree in 300 Fox Ways backyard, where he stays until Blue comes to him for guidance at the end of the book.

 Gwenllian

-Gwenllian is the daughter of Glendower and is discovered face down in a stone coffin in Jesse Dittley's cave.
+Gwenllian is the daughter of Glendower, and is discovered face down in a stone coffin in Jesse Dittley's cave.
 She continuously speaks in riddles and sings randomly.
-She and Blue are alike in that they don't have normal psychic abilities but rather they mirror others' abilities.
+She and Blue are alike in that they don't have normal psychic abilities, but rather they mirror others' abilities.